awolverp/markupever/docs/docs/index.md

     The **MarkupEver** sites between these two.
 It is extremely fast, close to Parsel, and offers full control over the document.

-#### Memory Usage
+### Memory Usage
-As you know this library is written by **Rust**, and uses Rust allocator; Like other libraries which are written in **C** and other low-level languages, It uses very low memory and you don't have to worry about memory usage. **Manage big documents without worry ...**
+As you know, this library is written in Rust and uses the Rust allocator.
+Like other libraries written in **C** and other low-level languages, it uses very low memory, so you don't have to worry about memory usage.
+Manage huge documents with ease...

 ## License
 This project is licensed under the terms of the MPL-2.0 license.